jtm077/Biol726315/Class Project/Markdown.md

 * [Resulting Heat Map](https://github.com/jtm077/Biol726315/blob/main/Class%20Project/Heat_Map.png)

 From our heat map, you can see that we have many genes that have a change in regulation level when exposed to pressure.
 Some standouts include Zgc:153867, which is downregulated by quite a bit when exposed to higher pressures.
-There are also setd9 and akr1a1b, which are upregulated when exposed to higher pressures.
+There are also _setd9_ and _akr1a1b_, which are upregulated when exposed to higher pressures.

 ### TopGO in R
 We did a gene ontology (GO) analysis.
-First we prepared our input data:
+First, we prepared our input data:
 ```
 #filter for transcripts enriched in the Press treatment
 transcripts_up <- dplyr::filter(transcripts_all, qval <= 0.05, b > 0)